graysonarts/writing/poorimpulse/episode4.md

 Kyle's breathing returns to normal, "Yes, excellent work, both of you."

-Chadwick pushes his head forward, between the two front seats, "Is that what its like to be a spy?"
+Chadwick pushes his head forward, between the two front seats, "Is that what it's like to be a spy?"

 Kyle coughs, "I'm not a spy.
 I'm a mercenary."